ItaloBorrelli/advent-of-code/README.md

 ## Initialize day

-To get a day started, run `init_day.sh YYYY DD`.
+To get a day started, run `./scripts/init_day.sh YYYY DD`.
 Or `cp .env.example .env` and set the `YEAR` and/or `DATE` value in there.
 It could be helpful to only set the year and run with the day parameter.
-In other words, set `export YEAR=20YY` in `.env` then run `init_day.sh DD`.
+In other words, set `export YEAR=20YY` in `.env` then run `./scripts/init_day.sh DD`.
 With no day or year set, the current day and year will be used, which is useful when doing the challenges on a daily basis in December.

 This creates `input.txt`, `test-answers.txt` and `test-input.txt` files in `inputs/YYYY/DD`, copies a template day as `src/AOC/Y${YYYY}/Day${DD}.hs` and adds lines to `Main.hs` and `Spec.hs` so that it is runnable through `stack run -- -d YYYYDD` and `stack test --test-arguments="--match=/AoC/YYYYDD/"`, which are also provided as scripts.